Analysis | How close were we to an actual stolen election — stolen by Trump?

 “7 states have transmitted dual slates of electors to the President of the Senate,” Eastman’s initial two-page memo begins.

-As Teri Kanefield wrote in The Washington Post recently, though, “Even if Pence had agreed to go along with this scheme — which he didn’t — the plan would have gone off the rails right there because, in fact, no states put forward alternate slates of electors.
+As Teri Kanefield wrote in The Post recently, though: “Even if Pence had agreed to go along with this scheme — which he didn’t — the plan would have gone off the rails right there because, in fact, no states put forward alternate slates of electors.
 The ‘alternate electors’ were Trump allies claiming, without authority, to be electors.”

 Here we get into that statement from Eastman’s employer, the Claremont Institute.
 While defending Eastman from the straw man that he asked Pence to unilaterally overturn the election (the point is that Eastman’s plan involved Pence facilitating a potentially overturned election), the statement describes Eastman’s advice on electors.